 You can manage and track all of your giveaways from a single dashboard.

-Start incorporating the above tools in your armory to automate repetitive tasks and batch your social media posts.
+Incorporating the social media tools above into your armory can help automate repetitive tasks and batch your social media posts.

 They’ll save you time every week.
-They’ll also improve your ROI from social media marketing and your bottom line.
+They’ll also improve your ROI from social media marketing.

 Have I missed any of your favorite social media marketing tools?
 Can you share your social media productivity secrets?
 Please let me know in the comments below.